dexplo/jupyter_to_medium/README.md

 * Use Jupyter Notebooks to write your posts?
 * Dislike the time and effort it takes to transfer your posts from Jupyter to Medium?

-If so, jupyter_to_medium will automate the process of taking your Jupyter Notebook as is and publishing it as a Medium post in almost no time at all saving huge amounts of time.
+If so, jupyter_to_medium will automate the process of taking your Jupyter Notebook, as is, and publishing it as a Medium post in almost no time at all saving huge amounts of time.

 ## Motivation